copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Flaming, freezing, and shocking spheres all have an explode-upon-death attack like a gas spore's, but of fire, cold, and electricity type respectively, for the same damage as their active explosion attack.
+- Gnome and dwarf monarchs will only pick up valuable gems, ignoring worthless glass.

 ### Interface changes